 Do you need help with your complicated bookkeeping issues?
 The Harding Group can help!

 If you can’t seem to get your bookkeeping in order, trust the professionals at the Harding Group.
 Unlike other accounting firms, we never charge you for emails or phone calls and strive for open communication with our clients.
-Whether you are interested in business advising, tax preparation, bookkeeping and accounting, payroll services, QuickBooks training, or retirement planning, we have the expertise and years of experience to help.
+Whether you are interested in business advising, tax preparation, bookkeeping and accounting, payroll services, Training + support for QuickBooks, or retirement planning, we have the expertise and years of experience to help.
 If you are ready to take the stress out of taxes, contact us online or give us a call at (410) 573-9991 for a free consultation.
 For more tax tips, follow us on Facebook, Twitter, Google+, YouTube, and LinkedIn.